bmezaris/ObjectGraphs/README.md

 ## License and Citation

-The code of ObjectGraphs method is provided for academic, non-commercial use only.
+The code of our ObjectGraphs method is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources (e.g. provided datasets [1,2], etc.).
-If you find the ObjectGraphs code useful in your work, please cite the following publication where this approach is described:
+If you find the ObjectGraphs code useful in your work, please cite the following publication where this approach was proposed:

 N. Gkalelis, A. Goulas, D. Galanopoulos, V. Mezaris, "ObjectGraphs: Using Objects and a Graph Convolutional Network for the Bottom-up Recognition and Explanation of Events in Video", Proc.
 2nd Int.
 Workshop on Large Scale Holistic Video Understanding (HVU) at the IEEE/CVF Conf. on Computer Vision and Pattern Recognition (CVPR), June 2021.